 In the third novel, Rough Wooing (1986), James V’s second wife Marie de Lorraine appears as a principal character but with a double French identity: “Marie de Guise, duchess de Longueville”.
 The description of Marie follows the narrative of the only catholic Scottish historiographer of the time, John Leslie.
 In a conversation between David Beaton and David Lindsay of the Mount, Lord Lyon King, Beaton considers her as “handsome, lusty, able, and she liked him well, clearly”, before adding: “He should have wed her.
 She is a widow and has proved herself fertile. (…) And she would, I swear, make an excellent Queen of Scotland – better than the fragile, beauteous Madeleine ever could” (Book III, p.
 17).
 The King, he says, would surely find her “bed-worthy”, even if “he is not in love with her, only admired her person and spirit” (p.
 17).
 Not being a king’s daughter, continues David Beaton, a proxy wedding in France will do for Marie de Guise, a “second-choice as queen” (Book III, p.
 52).
 Her improvised arrival at the Scottish coast near Balcomie is also less than glamorous, and the first meeting with the King “scarcely according to plan or suitably regal or dignified” (Book III, p.
 65).
 To David Lindsay, after having clambered up a ladder to reach the top of the galleon that had carried Marie to Scotland, she “extracted a hand from her wrappings to hold out to him, achieving a certain dignity about it” (Book III, p.
 62).
 Marie talks to him in English, “although heavily accented”.
 Three of her brothers accompany her, writes Tranter.
 In fact, Charles de Guise, fourteen years in June 1538 and not yet a cardinal, never went to Scotland, nor did René, the youngest of the Guise brothers born in 1534, who Nigel Tranter irritatingly calls “Elbeouf” instead of “Elboeuf”, nor her eldest brother Francis, who is not yet duke of Guise.
 Climbing down the ship without any help, Queen “Marie made no dramatic gestures as to kissing the soil of her new country, but briefly expressed her thankfulness to be safely on land” (Book III, p.
 64).
 Impressed, David Lindsay so decides that she is “a calm, competent and effective woman and that Scotland was probably very fortunate in her new queen” (ibid.).
 According to Nigel Tranter, Marie is an “independent-minded and reliable woman, prepared to pursue her own courses” (Book III, p.
 75).

 While James V considers his wife “over-interested in matters of rule and governance”, Cardinal Beaton thinks she “would make a better monarch than James” (Book III, p.
 82).
 When the King of Scots’ health keeps declining and his Queen doesn’t get pregnant, David Beaton wonders: “The Queen?
 Does she not satisfy him?
 She would seem bed-worthy, to me!”
 (Book III, 93).
 Queen Marie’s coronation in Holyrood Abbey in February 1540 is not mentioned, but she is found pregnant (III, p.
 99), finally some good news: “in May that year, 1540, Queen Marie was delivered of the son her husband and his subjects, or most of them, had been longing for, a new James Stewart, Duke of Rothesay” (Book III, p.
 113).
 Chapter 7 starts with the newly pregnant Queen’s concerns about her husbands’ health; Nigel Tranter still calls her “Marie de Guise” (Book III, p.
 299, 303, 307).
 The birth of the second prince, Arthur Duke of Albany (Book III, p.
 146) in the spring of 1541, is followed by the death of the dowager Queen Margaret that “came as a relief to almost everyone, for she had always been a difficult and aggressive woman and a disruptive influence in the kingdom” (III, p.
 146).
-After the death of the two princes of Scotland, Queen Marie reappears in December 1542 at the birth of a daughter that her royal husband takes very ill (Book III, p.
+After the sudden death of these two princes, Queen Marie gives birth to a daugher in December 1542 which her royal husband does not take well (Book III, p.
 183).
 The first part ends with the King of Scots’ death.

 The Scottish « coronation chair » and the « people’s monarchy »

 Despite the absence of contemporary sources or historiography, Nigel Tranter imagines a glorious royal ceremony in September 1543: “The coronation (…) of Mary Queen of Scots (…) was a great occasion, as well it might be, unique as it was.
 Never before had a queen-regnant been crowned in Scotland, the unfortunate Maid of Norway not having got that far” (Book III, p.
 214).
 The date of this event being the anniversary of the battle of Flodden (September 9, 1513), writes Tranter, the day the Queen’s grand-father King James IV died, “it was also the Feast of the Nativity of the Blessed Virgin, and so chosen” (Book III, p.
 214).
 Yet, the Nativity of the Virgin is celebrated on September 8 and definitively a happier choice.
 According to Tranter, “the great coronation chair, or throne, was placed up before the altar, with a lesser one nearby for the Queen-Mother” (Book III, p.
 214-215).
-There is no historical evidence for a Scottish throne or coronation chair, if we exempt the Coronation Stone at Scone; maybe the dowager Queen sat in a chair where she might have held her daughter in her arms.
+There is no historical evidence for a Scottish coronation chair or a throne, set aside the Coronation Stone at Scone; maybe the dowager Queen sat in a chair where she might have held her daughter in her arms.
 Nigel Tranter’s description of the little Queen’s anointment is also quite bewildering: “Beaton consecrated a chrismatory of oil, and with this came to anoint the child on the brow, similarly to baptism” (Book III, p.
 216).
 The ceremony ends with the Cardinal and all present shouting “God save the Queen” (III, p.
 217).
 After the coronation ceremony, continues Tranter, David Lindsay stages his pageantry: “These consisted of a series of tableaux depicting suitable incidents in the lives and reigns of Mary’s predecessors. (…) He had chosen his episodes carefully, that they might be both dramatic and significant, indicative of Scotland’s enduring people’s monarchy as distinct from the feudal dominance of other kings, including the English (…)” (Book III, p.
 218).
 Ok … Nigel Tranter’s novel is a work of fiction, not an historical essay, but does this mean that it should contain absurdities such as “people’s monarchy”?
 To make things worse, this “people’s monarchy” is then opposed to the “feudal dominance of other kings”.
 If Scottish kings don’t do feudal dominance, how do they impose their authority?
 This is what Nigel Tranter comes up with: “their [i.e. the Scottish kings’] true and cherished style and title was Ard Righ, or High Kings of Scots, high intimating the foremost of others (…) and of the Scots, not of Scotland, underlining the same message, the father of the people not just their lord, in fact the supreme clan-chief (…)” (Book III, p.
 218-219).
 Probably influenced by sixteenth century protestant ideology, a parallel is drawn between God, father and protector of all humans and the king as his worldly counterpart and father and protector of his people.
 It comes as no surprise that there was a tableau in David Lindsay of the Mounts’ pageantry that presented, writes Tranter, “Bruce, the hero-king, (…) watching the signing of the famous Declaration of Independence at Arbroath in 1320 (…)” (Book III, p.
 219).
 The young Queen’s father, James V, is presented as “instituting the Court of Session, which was to ensure the continued operation of MacBeth’s laws of equity for all citizens” (Book III, p.
 219).
-Remember, King James V’s personal reigned stretched from 1528 to 1542, there was no such thing as “equity” or “citizens” in sixteenth century Scotland, much less still in king Macbeth’s times.
+However, in King James V’s personal reign as well as in sixteenth century Scotland as a whole, there were no such things as “equity” or “citizens”, much less so in King Macbeth’s times.

 The disappeared Auld Alliance and the « mutual citizenship »